Manitoba: Government and politics

-After the control of Rupert's Land was passed from Great Britain to the Government of Canada in 1869, Manitoba attained full-fledged rights and responsibilities of self-government as the first Canadian province carved out of the Northwest Territories.
+After the control of Rupert's Land was passed from Britain to the Government of Canada in 1869, Manitoba attained full-fledged rights and responsibilities of self-government as the first Canadian province carved out of Rupert's Land.
 The Legislative Assembly of Manitoba was established on 14 July 1870.
-Political parties first emerged between 1878 and 1883, with a two-party system (Liberals and Conservatives).
+Political parties emerged between 1878 and 1883, establishing a two-party system led by the Liberals and the Conservatives.
 The United Farmers of Manitoba appeared in 1922, and later merged with the Liberals in 1932.
 Other parties, including the Co-operative Commonwealth Federation (CCF), appeared during the Great Depression; in the 1950s, Manitoban politics became a three-party system, and the Liberals gradually declined in power.
 The CCF became the New Democratic Party of Manitoba (NDP), which came to power in 1969.
 Since then, the Progressive Conservatives and the NDP have been the dominant parties.

 Like all Canadian provinces, Manitoba is governed by a unicameral legislative assembly.
 The executive branch is formed by the governing party; the party leader is the premier of Manitoba, the head of the executive branch.
 The head of state, King Charles III, is represented by the lieutenant governor of Manitoba, who is appointed by the governor general of Canada on advice of the prime minister.
-The head of state is primarily a ceremonial role, although the lieutenant governor has the official responsibility of ensuring Manitoba has a duly constituted government.
+The head of state serves a primarily ceremonial role, although the lieutenant governor is officially responsible for ensuring Manitoba has a duly constituted government.

 The Legislative Assembly consists of the 57 Members elected to represent the people of Manitoba.
-The premier of Manitoba is Heather Stefanson of the PC Party, after Brian Pallister's resignation.
+The premier of Manitoba is Wab Kinew, who was elected in the 2023 provincial election.
 The province is represented in federal politics by 14 Members of Parliament and six Senators.

 Manitoba's judiciary consists of the Court of Appeal, the Court of King's Bench, and the Provincial Court.
 The Provincial Court is primarily for criminal law; 95 per cent of criminal cases in Manitoba are heard here.
-The Court of King's Bench is the highest trial court in the province.
-It has four jurisdictions: family law (child and family services cases), civil law, criminal law (for indictable offences), and appeals.
-The Court of Appeal hears appeals from both benches; its decisions can only be appealed to the Supreme Court of Canada.
+The Court of King's Bench, the highest trial court in the province, is a superior court of general jurisdiction, including constitutional issues, civil matters, family law, and criminal matters.
+It has criminal jurisdiction over the most serious indictable offences, judicial review over provincial administrative agencies, and appellate jurisdiction in summary conviction cases heard in the Provincial Court.
+The Court of Appeal is a superior court of appellate jurisdiction and hears appeals from both the King's Bench and the Provincial Court.
+Its decisions can only be appealed to the Supreme Court of Canada.